Explore All Topics

 What doesn’t count as qualified expenses?

+The Internal Revenue Service has rules for what you can and cannot deduct as a qualified expense.
 In general, insurance, medical expenses, transportation, and living expenses are not qualified school expenses for an education credit.
 Likewise, non-credit courses are not qualified education expenses, unless they are part of a degree program.

 For more information about eligibility and requirements for these benefits, review our article on education tax credits.
 For details about college savings accounts and qualified expenses, check out our information about saving for college and reducing your tax bill.

-Reminder: Keep your documentation!
+Tax tip: Keep your documentation!

 Schools will provide (via mail or electronic portal) the student with a Form 1098-T, which will reflect tuition and fees amounts that the school receives in payment.
 You may also use payment receipts or any other kind of statements showing the payment of qualified education expenses.